Anabaa/ECE532_FALL20_PROJECT_NabaaAli/results.md

 ### The Accuracy % of the three Classifiers (LS,Ridge,LASSO)
 ![Figure3](https://github.com/Anabaa/ECE532_FALL20_PROJECT_NabaaAli/blob/pdf/Accuracy_LS_R_LASSO.JPG)

-The most accurate classifier is the one trained using the Least Squares solutions with the least residual.
-However, the LASSO offers a sparse solution with minimal accuracy setbacks.
+Ridge classifier and the LS classifier are almost equal in terms of accuracy with the LS having a slightly smaller squared residual.
+The LASSO algorithm offers a sparse solution (sparsity at optimum penalty ranges between 1 and 4) with a slighlty compromised accuracy.

+Last Updated : 11/17/2020